Our team continues to receive a flurry of Coronavirus-related updates from the senior leadership of the nation’s top business schools.

-With Anderson maintains its April 16 deadline for Round 3, the program will will accept R3 applications until June 1 (decisions on May 21, or 5 weeks after application submission).
+With Anderson maintaining its April 16 deadline for Round 3, the program will accept R3 applications until June 1 (decisions on May 21, or 5 weeks after application submission).
 In an April 13 webinar, UCLA Anderson affirmed that the program will accept test scores through July 1, for Round 3 applicants on extension.
 “Our evaluation of the application can begin without a score, but we may not be able to issue a final decision until the required official test score(s) are received.
 Applicants who do not have a score yet should put June 1, 2020 as the default test date on their application and have the official score from the actual test date sent to us electronically as soon as available.”

 Sloan Fellows MBA (SFMBA) extended application round (April 7)

-MIT Sloan will continue to accept applications for the SFMBA Class of 2021 until May 1, 2020 (decisions released on a rolling basis).
+As part of its COVID MBA applications process, MIT Sloan will continue to accept applications for the SFMBA Class of 2021 until May 1, 2020 (decisions released on a rolling basis).
 Admitted students will join the new SFMBA cohort and begin the program in June 2020.